 The hint parameter, if specified, supplies a hint to the database when processing the SODA operation.
-This is expected to be a string in the same format as SQL hints but without any comment characters, for example hint="MONITOR".
-While you could use this to pass any SQL hint, the hints MONITOR (turn on monitoring) and NO_MONITOR (turn off monitoring) are the most useful.
-Use of the hint parameter requires Oracle Client 21.3 or higher (or Oracle Client 19 from 19.11).
+This is expected to be a string in the same format as a SQL hint but without any comment characters, for example hint="MONITOR".
+Pass only the hint "MONITOR" (turn on monitoring) or "NO_MONITOR" (turn off monitoring).
+See the Oracle Database SQL Tuning Guide documentation MONITOR and NO_MONITOR Hints and Monitoring Database Operations for more information.